karlhulme/github-action-create-release/README.md

 ## Outputs

 * **didRelease** - A value of ''yes'' or ''no'' that indicates if a release was successfully created.
+* **releaseFailureReason** -- If ''didRelease'' is equal to ''no'' then this property will contain a reason why.

 ## Example